shadowmint/unity-package-template/docs/npm.md

 Finally, it's [technically complex](http://docs.nuget.org/Create/Creating-and-Publishing-a-Package) to setup.
 Ultimately, it's not the right tool for Unity.

-Unity [asset bundles](http://docs.unity3d.com/Manual/AssetBundlesIntro.html) basically extract a set of assets and source files directly into your project, but they have some sever limitations:
+Unity [asset bundles](http://docs.unity3d.com/Manual/AssetBundlesIntro.html) basically extract a set of assets and source files directly into your project, but they have some severe limitations:

 - You cannot have an asset bundle with external dependencies.
 - Version control with asset bundles is difficult.

-People have [blogged about](http://blog.juiceboxmobile.com/2013/06/19/per-asset-versioning-with-unity-asset-bundles/) the challenges they pose and various ways to solve them, but this repository is here to demonstrate an alternative solution: NPM, the node package manager.
+People have [blogged about](http://blog.juiceboxmobile.com/2013/06/19/per-asset-versioning-with-unity-asset-bundles/) the challenges asset bundles pose and various ways to solve them, but this repository is here to demonstrate an alternative solution: NPM.

 ## What's NPM?

+NPM is the node package manager.

 You can read about it in detail at the npm website:

 https://docs.npmjs.com/getting-started/what-is-npm

+It's a fully featured robust package manager for the node ecosystem.

 Probably the first question is almost certainly going to be:

 > ...but, node uses javascript, and I use C# in my project.

-...which is true, but npm is a fully featured package manager, and it can do a number of things such as:
+...which is true, but npm isn't tied to just javascript.
+People use it to distrubte styles, images, files and... code in languages other than javascript.
+It can do a number of things such as:

 - Distribute source files for any language.
 - Compile native targets cross platform for plugins.
 - Manage complex version hierarchies of dependencies.
+- Use both a central package repository or private source package urls.

 ## Using NPM to install a package